rajeshwarpatlolla/fullstack-webstuff/README.md

 ##Contribute
 I understand there are so many other technologies and frameworks other than what i mentioned here.
 Please suggest any other, you feel missing and useful.
+Please make a pull request or raise an issue regarding the modifications.